-Children and young people with special educational needs often have a unique knowledge of their own needs and their views about what sort of help they would like.
+Children and young people with special educational needs often have a unique knowledge of their own needs.
 They will be encouraged to contribute to the assessment of their needs, the review and transition process.

-The school website http://upper-beeding.eschools.co.uk/website contains details of our policies for special educational needs, our SEN Information and Disability Report, our school's Local Offer and links to West Sussex Local offer including the arrangements made for children in our school with special educational needs.
+The school website http://upper-beeding.eschools.co.uk/website contains details of our policies for special educational needs, our SEN Information and Disability Report, our school's Local Offer and links to West Sussex Local Offer, including the arrangements made for children in our school with special educational needs.